Doctors Warn Against Supermodel’s Coconut Oil HabitCelebrity Health

 The phantom link of saturated fat to coronary artery disease has clearly been disproven by at least two major studies, yet these doctors spouting this misinformation to the detriment of anyone who listens are held up as “experts” to be quoted in newspaper articles?

 Does your doctor buy into this backward notion that coconut oil is bad for you or that it will somehow risk a heart attack?
-If so, it is clearly time to get a new doctor.
+If so, it is clearly time to get a new doctor who understands that a daily coconut oil habit is, in fact, a healthy habit.